5jt/dyalog-cookbook/manuscript/18 GUI.md

 * Prepares (initialises) the application by calling `Init`.

-* Assigns `testFlag` to `n.∆TestFlag` so that all GUI callbacks have access to this; we'll discuss soon how this magic works --- it's _not_ because `n` is global.
+* It assigns `testFlag` to `N.∆TestFlag` so that all GUI callbacks will have access to this; we'll discuss soon how this magic works --- it's _not_ because `N` is global.

 * Creates the GUI by calling `CreateGUI`.

-  * `n.SearchFor` points to the "Search for:" field in the GUI we are about to create.
+  * `N.SearchFor` points to the "Search for:" field in the GUI we are about to create.
 That is going to get the focus.

-  * `n.∆form` points to the main form.
+  * `N.∆form` points to the main form.

 * Hands control over to the user by calling `DQ`.